TIF: Learning Temporal Invariance in Android Malware Detectors: Evaluation

 \section{Evaluation}

-This section evaluates the effectiveness of our proposed method in improving drift robustness for Android malware detectors across various feature spaces.
-We also analyze the contributions of each component in the invariant learning framework.
-The evaluation addresses the following research questions: \begin{description} \item[RQ1.]
-Can our framework mitigate detector aging across different feature spaces? \item[RQ2.]
-Can our framework stabilize detectors in different drift scenarios? \item[RQ3.]
-Does our framework effectively learn invariant features of applications? \end{description} To ensure reliability, experiments were conducted using random seeds (1, 42, 2024), with results averaged.
+\diff{This section evaluates our method's effectiveness in improving drift robustness across Android malware feature spaces.
+We also analyze component contributions to the invariant learning framework.
+The evaluation addresses four questions: \begin{description} \item[RQ1.]
+Can our framework mitigate detector aging across feature spaces? \item[RQ2.]
+Can our framework stabilize detectors under different drift scenarios? \item[RQ3.]
+Does our framework learn invariant features? \item[RQ4.]
+Can our framework support continual learning? \end{description} To ensure reliability, we average results over three random seeds (1, 42, 2024).
 All experiments ran on an RTX A6000.
-The dataset and code will be released upon paper acceptance.
+The dataset and code will be released upon acceptance.}